 The material is a metal oxide consisting of bismuth, lead, strontium, calcium, copper and oxygen – known as BSCCO-2223.
 It becomes superconductive at -163°C, which, in everyday life, is extremely low but is referred to as ‘high temperature’ in the superconductor world.

 Today, this material is the only substance being used commercially in the world for the production of high-temperature superconductor (HTS) wire.
 The HTS wire is made up of a nickel/tungsten alloy base upon which is placed a very thin film of the superconductor ceramic.
 It is this thin layer (1 micron thick) of ceramic that carries the current when cooled to -163°C.

-Dr Nick Strickland is a member of the HTS research team based at IRL.
+Dr Nick Strickland is a member of the HTS research team based at IRL and also Principal Scientist at Robinson Institute.
 One of his research projects is to investigate changing the properties of the ceramic film so that it can carry even more current – in particular, more current when a magnetic field is applied.

 High-temperature superconductors can be used to replace the conventional copper wires found in the windings of electromagnets, electric motors and electric generators.